Adevinta acquires eBay’s Classifieds business unit in $9.2B deal – TechCrunch

 The deal is expected to be completed in the first quarter of 2021, subject to regulatory and shareholder approvals.

-As part of, Schibsted will acquire eBay Classifieds’ Danish business once the deal closes.
+As part of Schibsted, will acquire eBay Classifieds’ Danish business once the deal closes.

 “Schibsted’s Board of Directors and management strongly supports the agreement between Adevinta and eBay, as we are confident that it will further strengthen the value creation potential for Schibsted and the rest of Adevinta’s shareholders.
-Schibsted intends to continue to contribute to the value creation for all Adevinta shareholders as a significant long-term anchor shareholder,” said Kristin Skogen Lund, CEO of Schibsted in s a statement.
+Schibsted intends to continue to contribute to the value creation for all Adevinta shareholders as a significant long-term anchor shareholder,” said Kristin Skogen Lund, CEO of Schibsted in a statement.